4realwilly/Portfolio-Website/README.md

-# will.sryze.cc
+# Portfolio Website

-A sleek, mobile-friendly personal profile website designed to showcase my social links, projects, and contact information in one simple page.
+A sleek, mobile-friendly personal profile website designed to showcase your social links, projects, and contact information in one simple page.

 ---